-NSF awards more than $18 million to better comprehend links between environmental and human aspects of ecosystems
+NSF awards more than $18 million to better comprehend links between environmental, human aspects of ecosystems

 NSF’s CNH2 awards will enable scientists to investigate environmental and human links in ecosystems.